rainforestapp/queue_classic_plus/README.md

 #### Transaction

 By default, all QueueClassicPlus jobs are executed in a PostgreSQL transaction.
 This decision was made because most jobs are usually pretty small and it's preferable to have all the benefits of the transaction.
+You can optionally specify a postgres statement timeout (in seconds) for all transactions with the environment variable `POSTGRES_STATEMENT_TIMEOUT`.

 You can disable this feature on a per job basis in the follwing way: